As you step back in time with your visit to the Heritage Center, you’ll have the opportunity to wander through our Historical Village.

 Items in several of these buildings are touchable, making them the ultimate experiential classrooms!
 The Historic Wilder Chapel is even available to rent for your Wedding day.

-Village pathways are wheelchair accessible, but are made of gravel.
+Village pathways are accessible, but are made of gravel.